Zvord/cimulator/memory-bank/activeContext.md

    - CLI Module: For providing the command-line interface

 ## Current Considerations
-1. **YAML Tag Support**: We've implemented support for the GitLab CI `!reference` tag, but there may be other GitLab CI-specific YAML tags that need to be handled.
+1. **YAML Tag Support**: We've implemented support for the GitLab CI `!reference` tag and improved its handling to resolve references after all includes are processed.
+There may be other GitLab CI-specific YAML tags that need to be handled.

 2. **Code Completeness**: The codebase appears to have implemented most of the core functionality described in the implementation plan, but further analysis is needed to determine if any features are missing.